sbmlteam/libsbml/README.txt

 1.2 Windows
 -----------

+Download and run the self-extracting windows installer for libSBML.
-Unzip the libSBML distribution and open the resulting folder (which will have a name such as 'libsbml-2.3.0-expat' or 'libsbml-2.3.0-xerces').
-There are debug (libsbmld) and release (libsbml) versions of libSBML, with .dll and .lib files for both versions in the 'win32' subdirectory of the libSBML distribution.
+There are debug (libsbmld) and release (libsbml) versions of libSBML, with .dll and .lib files for both versions in the 'win32/bin' subdirectory of the libSBML distribution.
-Header files are located in the subdirectory 'src/sbml'.
+Header files are located in the subdirectory 'win32/include/sbml'.

 Users of Visual C++ should make their Visual C++ projects link with the files libsbml.lib or libsbmld.lib and generate code for the